Macr0phag3/souse/README.md

 # souse
-A tool for converting Python source code to opcode(pickle), bypass plugins are supported.
+A tool for converting Python source code to opcode(pickle)

 ## help